R-Fuzz/symsan/README.md

 To rebuild these libraries from source, execute the `rebuild.sh` script in the `libcxx` directory.

+**NOTE**: because the in-process solving module (`solver/z3.cpp`) uses Z3's C++ API and STL containers, so itself depends on the C++ libs.
+Due to such dependencies, you'll see linking errors when building C++ targets when using this module.
+Though it's possible to resolve these errors by not instrumenting the dependencies (adding them to the [ABIList](https://clang.llvm.org/docs/DataFlowSanitizer.html#abi-list), then rebuild the C++ libs), we don't recommend using it for C++ targets.
+Instead, it's much cleaner to use ann out-of-process solving module like Fastgen.

 ## Test

 To verify the code works, try some simple tests